 1. Recreational fishing (which includes recreational fishing aboard both private boats and party and charter boats), is one of the most popular activities among recreational boaters within the SAMP area.
 A 2002 U.S. Coast Guard Boaters Survey found that fishing was the most prevalent activity when boating.
 Approximately 182,000 anglers fish in Rhode Island's waters each year, making 1.2 million trips; fifty percent of these anglers come from out of state (Ninigret Partners 2007).
 Recreational fishing is addressed separately in extensive detail in Chapter 4, Fisheries Resources and Uses.
-Recreational fishing is discussed within the context of fisheries because commercial and recreational fishing make it difficult to distinguish between commercial and recreational fishing because charter boat clients are recreational anglers, while charter boat captains are licensed professionals who manage fishing businesses.
+Recreational fishing is discussed within the context of fisheries because commercial and recreational fishermen target many of the same species.
+Additionally, activities such as charter boat fishing make it difficult to distinguish between commercial and recreational fishing because charter boat clients are recreational anglers, while charter boat captains are licensed professionals who manage fishing businesses.